Road work on Loop 1604 at Blanco Road shakes up neighbors

-SAN ANTONIO – Now that the next phase of the Loop 1604 construction project is underway, some neighbors report being jolted awake by the road work.
+SAN ANTONIO – Now that the next phase of the Loop 1604 construction project is underway, some neighbors report being jolted awake in the middle of the night by the road work.
 Crews are excavating and using controlled explosions to clear material at the Blanco Road intersection.

 The periodic overnight closures of the intersection are scheduled from 11 p.m. to 5 a.m. this week.
 The section of the project between Highway 281 and I-10 is expected to be completed in 2025.